daanvancamp/gomoku-AI/README.md

   **You can now train multiple models using this program.**

   There's now a checkbox in the GUI so you can easily turn the recognition on and off.

+  Loading a situation is now integrated into the play game tab.

+  The "global" variables aren't stored in files anymore, now they really are global variables.

+  I added more test situation, so the performance of the model can be tested more extensively and the overruling/training can be optimized.

   august 2024: